Motorcycle Trekking in Cambodia

 View our khmer curry video above for a demonstration of how it's done.
 Good luck and happy cooking!

-Since 2014, Coin Cafe has been serving the best Khmer and Western food in Tuol Sleng district (BKK3).
+Since 2014, Coin Cafe & Bar has been serving the best Khmer and Western food in Tuol Sleng district (BKK3).

 When you call us, ask if the pepper from Kiri Farms is in season and request one of the long pepper dishes.

-See the menu to the left and call to place a delivery order.
-You can also choose one of the popular delivery services who have partnered with us by clicking their respective links here -
+See the menu above and call to place a delivery order.
+You can also choose one of the popular delivery services who have partnered with us by clicking their respective links here:

 Your Phnom Penh

-Check out the picture gallery at the bottom of this post and we hope to see you soon!
+Check out the picture gallery.
+We hope to see you soon!

 The Best Khmer and Western Food in BKK3